zibingala/NASA_APOD_Downloader/README.md

 Two modes (Single date || Iterate through Years/Months) :
 - Change booleans in line 22 or line 28 to choose between modes
-- set dates for single download or iteration in line {23,25} && line {29,32}
+- Set dates for single download or iteration in line {23,25} && line {29,32}

 - Automatically tries to use 'hdurl' (you can uncomment line 61 for simple url)
 - Currently works only with images (no videos, or other 'media_type')